CHT2520/using-javascript/README.md

   <script src="{{asset('js/app.js')}}"></script>
 ```
 - Test this works.
-- Use the network tab in the browser to see the app loading the JSON files from the Laravel back-end.
--

 ## Limitations
 This is a very simple example.
 Here are some ways it could be improved.
 - If the user doesn't have JavaScript enabled in their browser, they won't be able to view films from different decades.
 We could use the principle of 'progressive enhancement' make the app work without the use of JavaScript.
 We could then use the JavaScript to provide an enhanced experience for users that do have it enabled.